Diamond Offshore Drilling (DO) Q2 2017 Results - Earnings Call Transcript

 Ian Macpherson - Simmons & Company International

 Hey, thanks.
 Good morning.
 Marc, could you update us on GreatWhite and what the status is with BP?
-Are you collaborating with them on sublet opportunities or do you envision them finding an alternate plan for the rig at some point, whether it's early next year or otherwise, or if you think that status quo is the most likely path forward as far as you can see?
+Are you collaborating with them on sublet opportunities, or do you envision them finding an alternate plan for the rig at some point, whether it's early next year or otherwise, or if you think that status quo is the most likely path forward, as far as you can see?

 Marc Edwards - Diamond Offshore Drilling, Inc.

-So, as you would expect, we're actively engaged with BP and looking at opportunities for the Ocean GreatWhite to put it back to work, either internally within BP or externally with other opportunities.
+So, as you would expect, we're actively engaged with BP and looking at opportunities for the Ocean GreatWhite to put it back to work, either internally within BP or externally, with other opportunities.
 And in fact, as we kind of market our fleet, we go back to BP with leads that we have from their peers.
 So the intent is to get the rig back to work, but from a contractual perspective, the contract itself is sound.
 We have, over the past couple of years, done a very effective job of protecting the sanctity of our contracts.
 And moving forward, we'll keep working with BP so that that rig can start drilling wells in anger, so to speak.

 Ian Macpherson - Simmons & Company International

 Okay.
-And then, you mentioned a couple of questions back, we were discussing the capital barriers to industry fleet reactivation and that threshold of two to three, or four years before reactivations become entirely different proposition from an investment standpoint.
-I would presume you would at least somewhat exempt the Onyx from that comment, based on it being a more modern rig, it's moored.
-Would you say that that is a rig that would be a fairly easy reactivation at this point and that would not change materially if it's second half of 2019 when its next contract might materialize?
+And then, you mentioned a couple of questions back, we were discussing the capital barriers to industry fleet reactivation and that threshold of two or three or four years before reactivations become entirely different proposition from an investment standpoint.
+I would presume that you would at least somewhat exempt the Onyx from that comment, based on it being a more modern rig, it's moored.
+Would you say that that is a rig that would be a fairly easy reactivation at this point, and that would not change materially if it's second half of 2019 when its next contract might materialize?

 Marc Edwards - Diamond Offshore Drilling, Inc.